Supracentrality Analysis of Temporal Networks with Directed Interlayer Coupling: Application to a Ph.D. Exchange Network

 \section{Application to a Ph.D.
 Exchange Network}

-We apply our supracentrality framework to study centrality trajectories for a temporal network that encodes the graduation and hiring of mathematicians between $N=231$ mathematical-sciences doctoral programs in the United States during the period $\{1946,\dots, 2010\}$ \cite{taylor2017eigenvector}.
-Each edge $A_{ij}^{(t)}$ in the temporal network encodes the number of Ph.D. recipients who graduated from university $j$ and subsequently supervised a Ph.D. student at university $i$ who graduated in year $t$.
-The edge directions, where $A_{ij}^{(t)}$ is an edge from university $i$ to university $j$, point in the opposite direction to the flow of the people who earned their Ph.D. degrees.
+We apply our supracentrality framework to study centrality trajectories for a temporal network that encodes the graduation and hiring of mathematicians between $N=231$ mathematical-sciences doctoral programs in the United States during the years $\{1946,\dots, 2010\}$ \cite{taylor2017eigenvector}.
+Each edge $A_{ij}^{(t)}$ in the temporal network encodes the number of Ph.D. recipients who graduated from university $j$ in year $t$ and subsequently supervised a Ph.D. student at university $i$.
+The edge directions, where $A_{ij}^{(t)}$ is an edge from university $i$ to university $j$, point in the opposite direction to the flow of people who earn their Ph.D. degrees.
 We define edge directions in this way to indicate that university $i$ effectively selects the output of university $j$ when they hire someone who received their Ph.D. from $j$ \cite{burris2004,myers2011,clauset2015}.
 With this convention for the direction of edges, $\{{\bf C}^{(t)}\}$ encodes the PageRank matrices of the layers; and the highest-ranking universities are the ones that are good sources for the flow of Ph.D. recipients.
 The network, which we constructed using data from the Mathematics Genealogy Project \cite{mgp}, is available at \cite{MGP_data}.

 {We focus our discussion on five U.S. universities: Harvard, Massachusetts Institute of Technology (MIT), Princeton, Stanford, and University of California at Berkeley.
 They have the largest PageRank centralities (using a node-teleportation parameter of $\sigma=0.85$) for a temporally aggregated network with adjacency matrix $\sum_t \bm{A}^{(t)}$.} In all of our experiments, we assume that the layers' centrality matrices are given by PageRank matrices, as defined in Eq.~\eqref{eq:google}.
 As in our previous explorations \cite{taylor2017eigenvector,taylor2019tunable}, we vary the interlayer coupling strength $\omega$ to adjust how rapidly centralities change over time.
 In the present work, our primary focus is investigating the effects on supracentralities of undirected and directed interlayer coupling.
-See Eq.~\eqref{eq:undir} and Eq.~\eqref{eq:tele} for the definitions of these interlayer-coupling schemes; and see Fig.~\ref{fig:toy1} for visualizations of these two types of interlayer coupling.
+See Eq.~\eqref{eq:undir} and Eq.~\eqref{eq:tele} for the definitions of these interlayer-coupling schemes; see Fig.~\ref{fig:toy1} for visualizations of these two types of interlayer coupling.